yolosec/deadcodeBlog/_posts/2020-04-25-Ledger-Monero-app-spend-key-extraction.markdown

 ### sc_sub removal is not enough

-The function `sc_sub` is not used by the Monero wallet, thus one simple countermeasure would be to remove `sc_sub` from the Ledger Monero app.
+The function `sc_sub` is not used by the Monero wallet.
+Thus one simple countermeasure would be to remove `sc_sub` from the Ledger Monero app.
 But as we show, it is easy to simulate `sc_sub` with the `sc_add` in the following way.

 It holds that \\(lx = 0 \; (\text{mod} \; l) \\), where l is the curve order.
 Thus \\((l-1)x = -x \; (\text{mod} \; l)\\).

-We show an algorithm that can be used to generate sealed version of an arbitrary scalar value \\(x\\).
+We show an algorithm that can be used to generate a sealed version of an arbitrary scalar value \\(x\\).

 1. Call [`monero_apdu_generate_keypair`](https://github.com/ph4r05/blue-app-monero/blob/7d6c5f5573c4c83fe74dcbb3fe6591489bae7828/src/monero_key.c#L479) to obtain sealed scalar \\(\widehat{a}\\) and public point A.
 2. Use decrypt oracle to obtain \\(a\\), so we have plaintext-ciphertext pair.